 Start by writing out your testimony using this outline.
 Then practice sharing it with a friend or teammate a few times.
 Try to keep it within three to four minutes.
 Get their feedback.

 Remember to keep it simple and natural.
 Avoid preachy words or spiritual cliches.
 After practicing a few times, go out and find someone to share it with.
 Maybe the person in the bank line, the barber, or someone in the grocery store check-out line.
-Chat a few minutes first to build relationship then tell them what your life was like a few years ago.
+Chat a few minutes first to build a relationship then tell them what your life was like a few years ago.
 Move from there to the other two parts of the testimony.

 Sharing your story is powerful.
 You’d be surprised how many people are open and interested to hear your own story.

 As you share your testimony and train others to do the same, you will identify people who are open to the gospel.
 When they show interest, set up a time to meet them to share more.
-Or invite them to join a Discovery Bible Study.
+Or invite them to do a Discovery Bible Study.

 Set Seed Sowing Goals